 If you are a young Asperger Adult aged approximately 25 - 45 years and are currently working or studying, join our welcoming community of Asperger individuals for some fun and friendship.
 Social activities are held on a monthly basis typically on a Friday night or weekend day or evening.
 Meetings run between February to December, except public holidays.

 This group is lead by peer leaders who support the group to decide and choose what social activities will be planned.
 All attendees need to be able to attend this group independently.
 Partners are welcome.

-If you are an Aspergers woman who would like to meet other women to chat to, gain insights and share your experiences with, join our friendly, inclusive group environment.
+If you are a woman or non-binary community member with Aspergers, autism or another similar neurodiverse profile who would like to meet others to chat to, gain insights and share your experiences with, join our friendly, inclusive group environment.

 Aspergers Victoria volunteers with lived experience run all meetings and welcome new attendees.
-Meetings are held monthly on the 2nd Wednesday from February to December, except public holidays.
+Meetings are held monthly on the 3rd Saturday afternoon, from February to December, except public holidays.

-If you are a parent or carer of a child with Aspergers, then this group may suit your needs.
-Various meetings are held in the Eastern and Southern Melbourne suburbs February to December, except school and public holidays.
+If you are a parent or carer of a child with Aspergers, autism or another similiar neurodiverse profile, then this group may suit your needs.
+Various meetings are held in the Eastern (1st Friday A.M.) and Southern Melbourne suburbs (2nd Monday P.M. & 4th Friday A.M.)
+February to December, except school and public holidays.